JungDefiant/Lab08-Collections/README.md

 ## Introduction

-Lab04 - Classes & Objects
+Lab08 - Collections

-Authors: Bade Habib, Diane Stephani, Paul Rest
+Authors: Bade Habib, Lami Beach

 ----

 ## Description
-This is a C# console application to practically apply concepts of class 04: classes & objects.
-This lab consists of a 2-player tic-tac-toe game.
+This is a C# console application to practically apply concepts of interfaces and collection classes.
+This is done by simulating an interaction with a library where the user borrows books, adds new books, and removes books from the library.

 ---